Yoga for Arthritis Teachers Intensive Level 1

 - Asana adaptations for a limited range of motion and pain

-- The effect of arthritis on all koshas and the mechanisms for Yoga’s impact
+- The effect of arthritis on all koshas (layers of one’s self) and the mechanisms for Yoga’s impact

 Yoga for Arthritis was developed by Dr. Moonaz based on her experience conducting clinical research with interdisciplinary medical teams at Johns Hopkins University, National Institutes of Health and several New York City hospitals.
 Health professionals will learn skills to use in their scope of practice.